CNES/S1Tiling/README.md

 processing service on the French PEPS collaborative ground segment, in order to make it easier for users to use.

+The reference documentation is provided at https://s1-tiling.pages.orfeo-toolbox.org/s1tiling/latest.
+And the source code is always available at https://gitlab.orfeo-toolbox.org/s1-tiling/s1tiling.

 # Installation